groupvine/gv-doc/5-widgets/4-ewDetails.md

 <span id="gv-5widgets-4ewdetails"></span>
 ## Other details

-* Future recipients can respond when they’re added to the recipient list of a published email with Email Widgets.
+* Future recipients can respond when they're added to the recipient list of a published email with Email Widgets.

 <span class="todo">